Communism in the Philippines: History

-Early History
+Early history

 The first socialist and communist groups emerged as a result of the emergence of the labor movement in the Philippines.
 In 1901, Isabelo de los Reyes, an ilustrado, brought back what can be considered the first batch of socialist literature, consisting of writings by Proudhon, Bakunin, Malatesta, Marx and other leftists of the period.
 De los Reyes was influenced by Francisco Ferrer, an anarcho-syndicalist he met during a stay in Montjuïc prison in Barcelona, Spain.

-Hermenegildo Cruz, a printer, established the first modern labor union in the country, the Union de Litografos y Impresores de Filipinas (ULIF), considered the first labor union in the country.
+Hermenegildo Cruz, a printer, established the first modern labor union in the country, the Union de Litografos y Impresores de Filipinas (ULIF).
 That same year, Cruz and de los Reyes formed the Unión Obrera Democrática (UOD), along with its official organ, La Redencion del Obrero.
 The UOD is considered to be the first trade union federation in the country.

 The UOD was rechristened as the Union Obrero Democratica de Filipinas (UODF) by Dr. Dominador Gómez, who took over leadership of the UOD from De los Reyes.
 The UODF was instrumental in leading the first labor demonstration of Labor Day in the Philippines on May 1, 1903, but the organization was dissolved shortly after Gomez was arrested on charges of sedition.

 Multiple labor federations emerged in the wake of the UODF's dissolution, including the Union del Trabajo de Filipinas (UTF), headed by Lope K. Santos and formed with the assistance of the American Federation of Labor in an effort by the colonial government to steer organized labor along less controversial paths.
-In 1908, the UODF reemerged as a result of dissatisfaction in the UTF's moderate policies as well as partisan politics.
+In 1908, the UODF reemerged as a result of dissatisfaction in the UTF's moderate policies, as well as partisan politics.
 On May 1, 1913, the Congreso Obrero de Filipinas (COF) was founded, with Cruz as its first President, and both the UODF and UTF were dissolved.
-The COF woud become the country's foremost labor center until 1929.
+The COF would become the country's foremost labor center until 1929.